Shades of green: Russian green

 The first recorded use of Russian green as a color name in English was in the 1830s (exact year uncertain).
 The term appears to refer to the medium shade of green worn by most regiments of the Imperial Russian Army from 1700 to 1914.

 SGBUS green

 SGBUS green is the color voted by the public and used by Singapore to color all its government-owned public buses.

+Xbox green

+Xbox green is the shade of green used for the Xbox branding.